Want to learn how to eat healthier and be more active? Join the MaineHealth Diabetes Prevention Program, supported by the TD Charitable Foundation.

 Expert guidance: A trained lifestyle coach will share knowledge and tools to help you reduce stress, get more physical activity, and eat healthier.
 You will learn how to become a calorie detective, how to fit physical activity into a busy schedule, and much more.

 A supportive community: You don't have to do this alone.
 Group support and discussion with others who share similar goals and struggles will help keep it fun!

-A year sounds like a long commitment, but learning new skills, creating new habits and gaining confidence takes time.
+Results: This is a year-long program focused on permanent lifestyle changes.
+Weekly check-ins will help you stay on track and provide an opportunity to reconnect with your coach and peers.
+A year may sound like a long commitment, but learning new skills, creating new habits and gaining confidence takes time.
 As you become more active and start eating better, you’ll notice changes in how you look and feel.

 Learn more about additional diabetes prevention program benefits for employees.